 C-V2X (Cellular Vehicle-to-Everything) enables vehicles to connect to everything on the road, and is the technology that will allow the market to scale to its full potential.

-It is the official 3GPP industry standard for vehicle communication, is commercially available globally today, and is backed by world-leading operators, OEMs and suppliers who have committed to add C-V2X to their product portfolio.
+It is the official 3GPP industry standard for vehicle communication, is commercially available globally today, and is backed by world-leading operators, automakers and suppliers who have committed to add C-V2X to their product portfolio.

-A Long-Term Future in 5G
+A Long Term Future in 5G

 C-V2X (Cellular Vehicle-to-Everything) describes a set of technologies that allow vehicles to communicate with each other and other smart transport solutions via existing cellular networks to guarantee full coverage and continuity of services.

-V2V (Vehicle-to-Vehicle): Allows vehicles to talk to each other and send and receive, for example, warnings about hard emergency breaking or stationary vehicles to avoid rear-end crashes, as well as collision warnings at traffic turns and intersections to improve traffic safety.
+Allows vehicles to talk to each other and send and receive, for example, warnings about hard emergency breaking or stationary vehicles to avoid rear-end crashes, as well as collision warnings at traffic turns and intersections to improve traffic safety.

-V2I (Vehicle-to-Infrastructure): Allows vehicles to talk to road infrastructure, such as traffic lights, speed signs and toll stations.
+Allows vehicles to talk to road infrastructure, such as traffic lights, speed signs and toll stations.
 For example, where drivers can monitor the status and change time of traffic lights, they can anticipate when to slow and accelerate.
 This not only improves traffic flow and prevents accidents, but also saves fuel and reduces air pollution.

-V2N (Vehicle-to-Network): Allows vehicles to talk to the mobile network, enabling highly reliable, longer-range communications between vehicles, infrastructure and pedestrians by using existing cellular infrastructure.
+Allows vehicles to talk to the mobile network, enabling highly reliable, longer-range communications between vehicles, infrastructure and pedestrians by using existing cellular infrastructure.
 Enabling vehicles to communicate beyond line of sight further increases safety on the road and traffic efficiency.

-What is the GSMA doing?
+What is the GSMA Doing?

 The GSMA is working with mobile operators, automotive OEMs and suppliers, industry associations and regulatory bodies to accelerate the growth of the connected vehicle market by agreeing a common approach to security, regulatory and infrastructure solutions.
 Only a standardised and collaborative approach of the industry can unlock the full potential of a secure market.